 In the end, you can try some more simpler solutions that don’t always work, but they just might in your case:

 - Reinstall Google Chrome.

-We hope that one of the solutions helped you get pass the Failed – Network Error message and you successfully downloaded the files you need.
+We hope that one of these solutions helped you get past the Chrome download failed Network error and that you successfully retrieved the files you needed.

-If you have any more questions or solutions regarding this problem, don’t hesitate to reach for the comments section below.
+If you have any questions or happen to know of other solutions to fix this problem, don’t hesitate to reach for the comments section below.

 Frequently Asked Questions